BlorisL/multi-git-identity-manager/README.md

 ## What the Script Does

 1. Copies SSH keys to the appropriate location
-2. Configures SSH for the specified GitHub account
+2. Configures SSH for the specified Git account
 3. Imports the GPG key
 4. Sets up Git configuration for commit signing
 5. Verifies the setup by testing SSH connection